a6e6s/mac-dashboard-bs5/README.md

 # macOS-Styled Admin Dashboard

 A fully responsive, web-based admin dashboard that mirrors the aesthetic and usability of a macOS desktop environment.
-This project is built with HTML, Tailwind CSS, and vanilla JavaScript.
+This project is built with HTML, Bootstrap 5, and vanilla JavaScript.

 ## ✨ Features